Monthly Archives: March 2010

 Shortly after the fall of Baghdad in 2003, Chief Warrant Officer Roy Miller (Damon) is on the hunt for those weapons of mass destruction (WMD), the chief argument for invading Iraq.
 His team investigates suspected weapons sites but they keep coming up empty.
 The intelligence appears to be in sharp contrast with the reality on the ground.
 Miller butts heads with shady government officials (Greg Kinnear) and finds aid in a state department realist (Brendan Gleeson) and a reporter (Amy Ryan) who put her reputation at stake parroting the government intelligence as fact.
 The Iraqi army is disbanded and now the former generals under Saddam Hussein are conferring what the next steps should be.
 General Al Rawi (Yigal Naor, who played Saddam in a TV mini-series) is waiting for the Americans to extend a hand, and if not then they will become an insurrection.
 Miller is racing to track down Al Rawi because he knows the truth in the lead up to the war, which is why those shady government officials are also trying to kill him.

 Based upon reporter Rajiv Chandrasekaran’s book Imperial Life in the Emerald City: Life Inside the Green Zone, the filmmakers have resorted to a fictional narrative informed by the real events.
 My biggest gripe is this: the true story is far more interesting, complicated, and relevant than concocting a story about one military man’s search for answers.
 The film is laid out like a conspiracy thriller, where our hero gains a small sliver of information that leads to another piece, and another and another, until finally a picture emerges.
 I get it.
-With Damon as a soldier, the audience has an obvious rotting point, a protagonist who we can easily be labeled as good.
+With Damon as a soldier, the audience has an obvious rooting point, a protagonist who we can easily be labeled as good.
 And then when he uncovers the truth, and alerts the media, it provides a tidy, satisfying end for the movie.
 Except that’s not what happened.
 In the real world, the hunt for those phantom WMDs carried on for months, and the news trickled drip by drip.
 There were no smoking guns, no white knights to shine the light of truth (Joe Wilson and Valerie Plame might be the closest in consideration), and there wasn’t anything as conclusive as a military officer writing a report and sending it the mainstream media.

-Green Zone attempts to craft a satisfying close to the WMD hunt, and likewise the war itself.
-This is nothing more than revisionist wish fulfillment, wanting to insert a hero of conscious and ability during a time where we had a malaise of responsibility from those in the realms of higher command.
+Green Zone attempts to craft a satisfying close to the WMD hunt and likewise the war itself.
+This is nothing more than revisionist wish fulfillment, wanting to insert a hero of conscience and ability during a time where we had a malaise of responsibility from those in the realms of higher command.
 And just to make sure they don’t make too many waves, Greengrass and screenwriter Brian Helgeland (Mystic River) wrap their crusading character in the uniform of America’s finest, making it difficult to criticize his noble hunt, striping away politics.
 The trouble is that the Bush Administration rarely made apolitical decisions; everything was steeped in politics, even the truth about weapons of mass destruction.
 So Green Zone does the audience a disservice by trying to play nice, setting up a villainous fictional straw man, and forgoing naming the names of those that led this country astray.
 Because of placing the film’s point of view squarely with Miller, we never get to examine the bigger picture, the manipulations and machinations that led to war.
 We are stuck in a very limited focus of finding the WMDs.

 Now, I must ask whether or not I’m unfairly judging the movie.
 Hollywood has often taken fascinating and momentous true-life stories and redirected them toward fiction.
 Green Zone is certainly a technically proficient film.
 Greengrass’ trademark shaky camera is ever vigilant, always roving and looking for the action; although in a realistic war setting, the kinetic handheld camerawork can come across as potentially hyperactive.
 Conversations between two people can come across like intense linguistic battles.
 Walks down hallways can appear to be speedy jaunts brimming with purpose and anxiety.
 The tension just doesn’t materialize.
 Without a nervy story, the Greengrass visual staple can seem over the top, antsy, nervous, and also annoying.
 This is one narrative for Greengrass that could have improved by the dedicated use of a tripod.